-The State of the Children was cohosted by the Family Forward Project, with Attorney Connie Reguli, and our own Detroit area coordinator, Debbie Williams.
+The State of the Children was hosted by Families and Children Justice Organization from Detroit Michigan, led by our own Detroit area coordinator, Debbie Williams.

 Congresswoman Dingle, who is well familiar with the issue of parental rights, spoke of her concern for the children and the need to provide out-of-home care for children being abused or neglected, balanced against the need to keep children with their families whenever possible.
 Dingle is aware of our policy recommendations to find that balance, and was kind enough to again take away materials I gave her at the event.
 We would love to see her support parental rights legislation in the coming Congress, or even in the next two months as the current Congress winds down.